-The self-employment coverage and exemption rules also apply to Christian Science practitioners with respect to services performed in your capacity as a practitioner, and members of religious orders who have not taken a vow of poverty with respect to the exercise of duties required by your order.
+The self-employment coverage and exemption rules also apply to Christian Science practitioners with respect to services performed as a practitioner, and members of religious orders who have not taken a vow of poverty with respect to the exercise of duties required by your order.

 EXAMPLE OF COMMON LAW: You are a minister and a church hires and pays you to perform ministerial services.
 You are subject to its control and are an employee under the common law.
-Your wages are reported on Form W-2 (PDF), Wage and Tax Statement, for income tax purposes, but no income tax or social security or Medicare taxes are withheld.
-Because you are treated as self-employed for social security and Medicare tax purposes, you must pay self-employment tax on those wages unless you request and receive an exemption from these taxes from the IRS.
-You can also request your church withhold income taxes from the wages they pay you.
+The church reports your wages on Form W-2 (.pdf), Wage and Tax Statement, for income tax purposes, but does not withhold income tax or Social Security or Medicare taxes.
+Because you are treated as self-employed for Social Security and Medicare tax purposes, you must pay self-employment tax on those wages unless you request and receive an exemption from these taxes from the IRS.
+You can also request that the church withhold income taxes from the wages they pay you.

 If you earn or receive income during the year that is not subject to withholding or you do not have enough tax withheld, you may have to pay estimated tax.
 If you do not pay enough tax during the year through withholding or by making estimated tax payments, you may have to pay a penalty.